bluedynamics/usbid/README.rst

 .. note::

     Version 2.0 of this package is a complete rewrite.
-If you are using version 1.0.x of this package, you're encouraged adopting the nw API.
+If you are using version 1.0.x of this package, you're encouraged adopting the new API.

 The USB file system (Taken from http://www.linux-usb.org/FAQ.html)